North Lakes, Queensland: Geography

 Lake Eden is within the suburb of North Lakes.
-The lake is surrounded by a public park and features many waterbirds and other wildlife.
-Amenities at the lakeside park include a café, children's playground and walking track.

-The North Lakes Business Park is a commercial site situated on the edge of the North Lakes masterplanned community.

 Plantation Road Bridge is a 95 m road bridge over the Bruce Highway to linking North Lakes to Dakabin along Plantation Road.

 History

 North Lakes is situated in the Yugarabul traditional Indigenous Australian country.

+In the 1930s near Kinsellas Road, was the former Kinsellas Dairy Farm.
+It was when in 1928, the Kinsellas brothers secured 405 hectares of land for dairy farming.
+At the time, Norman Meyers owned a pineapple plantation that remained there until the 1960s.
+The land at time was very competitive.
+Following the construction of the Australian Paper Manufacturers Mill at Petrie, slash pine plantations extended through North Lakes from the 1970s, and finally winded down operations in the 2000s.
+Most of the land was freed for commercial developers.
+In April 1999, the North Lakes project officially commenced, led by commercial developers Lend Lease and Lensworth.

 North Lakes State College opened on 1 January 2002.

 The Lakes College opened on 24 January 2005.

 Originally part of Mango Hill, North Lakes was gazetted as a separate suburb by the Department of Natural Resources, Mines and Water in February 2006.
 The origin of the suburb name is from the name given to the estate development.

-North Lakes Business Park started construction in 2007 and is planned to take more than ten years to fully complete.

 Bounty Boulevard State School was opened on 1 January 2009.